fosslinux/live-bootstrap/Payload_img_design.md

 done < "${list}"
 SH
 chmod +x make-payload.sh
-./make-payload.sh payload.img payload.list
+./make-payload.sh external.img external.list
 ```

-Attach `payload.img` as an extra raw disk in QEMU, or as the second disk on bare metal.
+Attach `external.img` as an extra raw disk in QEMU, or as the second disk on bare metal.

 ### When it is used

-- Used in kernel-bootstrap offline mode.
+- Used in kernel-bootstrap with `--external-sources` and without `--repo`.
-- Not used when `--repo` or `--external-sources` is provided.
+- Not used with `--repo` (that path still uses an ext filesystem disk).
+- Without `--external-sources` and without `--repo`, there is no second disk:
+  the initial image only includes distfiles needed before `improve: get_network`,
+  and later distfiles are downloaded from mirrors.
-- `--build-guix-also` increases payload contents (includes post-early `steps-guix`
+- `--build-guix-also` increases container contents (includes post-early `steps-guix`
   sources), but does not change the mechanism.